-Properties in green are all properties located within the Downtown redevelopment area.
-It is possible that these property valuations were positively impacted as a direct result of the tax rebates and the public investment made in the Downtown by both the CRA and the City.
+Properties in green are all properties located within CRA redevelopment areas.
+It is possible that these property valuations were positively impacted as a direct result of the tax rebates and the public investment made in the redevelopment areas by both the CRA and the City.